 Another great option is to enroll in a remote training program.
 Search for one that specializes in legal transcription jobs.
-Most of these won’t guarantee employment, but you can look for a program that features its students on a verified job board, such as Small Revolution.

 This gives you authority as you look for your next legal transcription job — potential employers will know you’re properly educated.
 It also helps you verify the potential company, as they’ve asked for membership to the job board.